 We already know that there will be no continuation of the current Science with and for Society (SwafS) programme in the next framework programme Horizon Europe.
 The SwafS programme fosters the “new paradigm” for research and innovation, which is to bridge the gap between science and society at large, or to put it simply, to strive for “engaged research and innovation”.
 In this sense, SwafS is the conceptual knowledge base for the “Responsible Research and Innovation” (RRI) approach.
 Additionally, the way RRI is being promoted in Horizon Europe is very likely to change.
-Actually, the way it is being mentioned in the most current draft, leaves a lot of room for interpretation.
 However, this does not at all have to be a bad development, it is rather a chance to become active.

 What we do:

 We engage in activities together with other actors, which help to organise public debate and support around these issues:

 The PA engaged in joint support activities for RRI and SwafS by providing text for the Pathways declaration and establishing links to further SwafS projects as signatories for the declaration.
 Secondly, the PA engaged with others in the NewHoRRIzon project to mobilize SwafS stakeholders to take part in the public consultation process on Horizon Europe.

 Moreover, the PA performed a highly interactive scenario workshop with stakeholders who, guided by a thorough methodology, created four different, but internally consistent, scenarios of the European political, societal and research landscape in 2038 – a novelty in this field.
 These scenarios represent the product of profound discussions and evaluations of a wide range of political, societal, economic, technological and ideological factors and variables that might evolve very differently and affect science-society relations in general and individual RRI elements to a different extent.